Posts

 Image

-(Note that on this page, the term "framework" means digital financial reporting framework as contrast to the term regulatory framework and standards or financial reporting framework .) * * * A framework is scaffolding or essential supporting structure which provides leverage and scalability.
-A framework is a structured set of guidelines, libraries, conventions, components, best practices, and tools that provides a foundation for building applications or systems.
+(Note that on this page, the term "framework" means digital financial reporting framework as contrast to the term regulatory framework and standards or financial reporting framework .) * * * A framework is stabilizing scaffolding or essential supporting structure which provides leverage and scalability.
+A framework is a structured set of guidelines, libraries, conventions, components, best practices, and tools that provides a foundation for building and stabilizing applications or systems.
 Frameworks are useful because they save time, enforce consistency, and avoid reinventing solutions to common problems.
 Think of a framework like the foundation of a house.
 Instead of starting with raw materials every time, you begin with a solid base and predefined structures that make construction faster and more reliable.
 Frameworks save time because you avoid having to start from scratch when solving common problems.
-Frameworks provide consistency and structure by enforcing standard best practices.
-Frameworks ...
+Frameworks provide consistency and structure by enforcing standard ...

 Core Pattern